Welcomes you to Waitarere Beach

 Traffic entering the beach from Windsor Street cannot turn right (North).

-Drive near the middle of the beach.
-Follow other vehicle tracks where
+- Drive near the middle of the beach.
+Follow other vehicle tracks where possible.

-These are at the south end of the Surf Club building.
+These are located in the Surf Club carpark.

 An area is set aside for this 200m north of the main entrance.

-Keep watch for submerged debris at sea and swimmers off the beach.
+Keep watch for submerged debris at sea and swimmers off beach.

 Please keep well clear of patrolled swimming area.

-Jet Skis – maximum speed of 5 knots within 200metres of beach
+Jet Skis – maximum speed 5 knots within 200metres of the beach.

-Are permitted on the beach but please keep on leash, especially in patrolled
+Are permitted on the beach but please keep on leash in patrolled swimming area.

-Fire Ban’ covers the entire beach and Waitarere Beach Township.
+A “Total Fire Ban” covers the entire beach and Waitarere township.

 Permits are required for open fires and braziers.

-are available from Horowhenua District Council Office, Bath Street,
+Permits are available from Horowhenua District Council Office, Bath Street, Levin.

 These bins are NOT for domestic household rubbish.